drevops/vortex/scripts/drevops/docs/content/tools/variables.md

 ### `DREVOPS_DEPLOY_PROCEED`

-Flag to proceed with deployment.
-Set to `1` once the deployment configuration<br />is configured in CI and is ready.
+Flag to proceed with deployment.<br />Usually set to `1` once the deployment configuration is configured in CI and<br />is ready for use.

 Default value: `UNDEFINED`